View over Duino from the tower of the New Castle.

 The Castle of Miramar in Trieste

-I will cover each of these places in detail in my next posts 😊.
+I will cover each place in detail in my next posts .

 Duino is a favorite place for many tourists because of its rich history and sights; Duino is also home to the United World College of the Adriatic (Collegio del Mondo Unito dell Adriatico ONLUS), which educates students from over 180 countries and nationalities.